1902418995/Green-AI-project/README.md

 The original YOLOv5 code:[YOLOv5](https://github.com/ultralytics/yolov5/)(V6)

+The dataset used for model training is the campus landscape image dataset provided by THWS.
+We selected 565 images from it as the training data for YOLOv5 transfer learning, which contains a total of 14 categories.
+The specific categories are: ['chair', 'person', 'tree', 'robot', 'door', 'fire extinguisher', 'screen', 'clock', 'podium', 'projector', 'backpack', 'laptop', ' bottle', 'window']

 ### 1.Replacement of the YOLOv5 backbone network
 Replacing the backbone network in YOLOv5 involves substituting the default backbone with an alternative neural network architecture to potentially improve performance and efficiency.In our project, we tried to replace the backbone network with [MobileNetV2/V3](https://arxiv.org/abs/1704.04861),[GhostNet](https://arxiv.org/abs/1911.11907),[ShuffleNet](https://arxiv.org/abs/1707.01083) respectively.